Child-care center in Maryland with covid-19 case closes for two weeks

 “We followed every single protocol,” she said.
 “We took extra steps that go above and beyond CDC guidelines to ensure children’s and teachers’ safety.”

 Statewide, a total of 38 covid-19 outbreaks in child-care facilities have been reported to the Maryland Department of Health amid the pandemic, according to state data compiled Wednesday.
+More than 5,700 child-care centers are currently open across Maryland, the state said.

 Twenty-five outbreaks were in child-care centers and 13 were in family child-care homes, according to the data.
 More than 105 confirmed cases are associated with the outbreaks.